- 1. Requirements Management

-ALM is used by software teams to produce applications and systems.
+ALM is used by software teams to produce applications and software systems.
 These teams typically use agile development methodologies.
-Whereas Product Lifecycle Management (PLM) is used in manufacturing industries to build hardware and physical systems.
-Historically, many of these teams have used a waterfall development methodology.
+In contrast, Product Lifecycle Management (PLM) is used in manufacturing industries to build hardware and physical systems.
+Historically, hardware teams have typically used a waterfall development methodology.
 The main difference between PLM and ALM lies is in what is being built.

 Again, as products advance, it changes the way in which they are created.
 The best way to get ahead of this trend is to use a lifecycle management tool that is configurable and enables toolchain integration.
-That way, no matter the development methodology, testing tools, bug-tracking software, etc., the platform can adapt to the required workflow regardless of what is being built.
+That way, no matter what development methodology, testing tools, bug-tracking software, etc., you’re using, the platform can adapt to the required workflow – regardless of what you’re building.

 Jama Connect does exactly that.
 It is a web-based application that supports complex products with both hardware and software components.
 Jama Connect is a forward-thinking solution in that it supports any development model and can conform to the workflow that makes most sense for the teams using it.
 With standard and custom API integrations and popular third-party integration hubs, teams can work in familiar tools and still ensure traceability throughout the development process.